OPTANO/optano.algorithm.tuner/Doc/developerDoc/lingeling.md

 exec $1
 ```

-Here, the command ``exec`` makes sure, that the execution of Lingeling is stopped, when the `lingelingMemoryLimited.sh` is terminated, e.g. because ``process.kill()`` is called by the `LingelingRunner`, or because the memory limit is exceeded.
+Here, the command ``exec`` makes sure, that the execution of Lingeling is stopped, when `lingelingMemoryLimited.sh` is terminated, e.g. because ``process.kill()`` is called by the `LingelingRunner`, or because the memory limit is exceeded.

 ## Error Handling